Keith Carter (comedian)

-Keith Carter is a Liverpool-based comedian, writer, and actor, best known for his comic creation Nige, a caricature of a scallie from Merseyside cited by Sir Jeremy Isaacs as being instrumental in helping Liverpool's successful 2007 Capital of Culture bid.
+Keith Carter (born 3 February 1970) is a Liverpool-based comedian, writer, and actor, best known for his comic creation Nige, a caricature of a scallie from Merseyside cited by Sir Jeremy Isaacs as being instrumental in helping Liverpool's successful 2007 Capital of Culture bid.

 Carter has been described as "not just a stand-up with a dressing-up box, he makes his characters live by his bearing, his gestures and by his voice".

 Career

 Carter began his career as a comedian in clubs in Liverpool in 2001.
 He has developed a number of comic characters, the most famous of which is Nige, who he claims to have based on a scouser queuing up in front of him in a dole queue; other characters Carter has created include Gerald Roberts, an opinionated driver, and Colin Kilkelly, who thinks he is Liverpool's answer to Enrique Iglesias.

 Carter has made a number of appearances at the Edinburgh Fringe Festival and has been nominee and winner of a number of awards.
 His appearance in Under the Mud was described by The Guardian as an almost show stealing performance.
 In 2008 he co-wrote the play The Berserker Boys with fellow Liverpudlian comedian Stanley McHale.
 The play premièred at the Unity Theatre in February 2008.